shanmike/study-materials/Interview Questions/Interview Questions.md

 ### Describe Pseudo selectors in CSS.

 A Pseudo selector specifies a style based state of the selected element.
-Examples: *Hover, Active, Disabled, Nth-child, Visited*
+Examples: *Hover, Active, Disabled, Nth-child, Visited, etc.*

 * **Hover**: `:hover` is triggered when the user hovers over an element with a mouse
 * **Active**: `:active` is triggered when the user clicks on an element, and ends with it is released